 Audubon believes that working lands can work for birds and people.
 But the increasing use of dicamba is putting birds at risk in our agricultural landscape.
-Dicamba is an herbicide, the use of which is skyrocketing because Monsanto is pushing its soybean and cotton varieties that have been genetically modified to be resistant.
+Dicamba is an herbicide, the use of which is skyrocketing because Monsanto/Bayer is pushing its soybean and cotton varieties that have been genetically modified to be resistant.
 Dicamba's volatility means it can do damage to non-GMO crops and native plants far beyond where applied.
-The Arkansas State Plant Board messed up big time when they approved extending dicamba use through May 25.
-They ignored the science, ignored public input, and didn't follow proper procedure.
+If you suspect off-target damage has occurred please file a complaint with the Plant Board.